 A person may nominate themselves for an award.
 If a person is nominated by someone else, then it must be indicated that the person has consented to that nomination.

 Normally, the book prize winner is expected to participate in an ‘author meets reader’ session on the published work at the annual LSAANZ conference held in November/December each year.
 Given that the 2020 annual conference has been cancelled, this requirement may be carried over to a combined ‘meet the author(s)’ session at the 2021 annual conference.

 Each award recipient will receive a certificate and amount of $AUD200.
-The awards will be announced at the LSAANZ annual conference and publicised on the LSAANZ website.
+The awards will be announced at the LSAANZ annual conference/event and publicised on the LSAANZ website.